metacpan/metacpan-cpan-extracted/distros/N/Net-MitDK/README.md

 Quit the setup.

-One-time NemID registration
+One-time MitID registration
 ---------------------------

-For each user, you will need to go through one-time registration through your personal NemID signature.
+For each user, you will need to go through one-time registration through your personal MitID signature.
 Run `mitdk-authenticate` to start a small webserver on `http://localhost:9999/`, where you will need to connect to with a browser (the Windows installer will run it for you).
-There, it will will try to show a standard NemID window.
-You will need to log in there, in the way you usually do, using either one-time pads or the NemID app, and then confirm the request from MitDK.
+There, it will will try to show a standard MitID window.
+If it fails with an error, make sure you lowered the security level (see the "Browser security" section above).

+You will need to log in there, in the way you usually do, using the MitID app, and then confirm the request from MitDK.
 If that works, the script will create an authorization token and save it in your home catalog under `.mitdk/default.profile`.
 This token will be used for password-less logins to the MitDK site.
 In case it expires, in will need to be renewed using the same procedure.

 In case you never logged in to the Digital Post, you'll get a login error.
 You shall need to log in manually to the website, eventually fill your phone